The systemic risk buffer

 Source: EBA (2020)

-Note: From 1 November 2014 to 1 October 2021, the CNB applied a general SyRB (1-3%) to mitigate the risks associated with the systemic importance of banks.
-However, since the transposition of CRD V into Czech law on 1 October 2021, the CNB has been mitigating these risks using the capital buffer for other systemically important institutions.
+Note: From 1 November 2014 to 31 September 2021, the CNB applied a general SyRB to mitigate the risks associated with the systemic importance of banks.
+However, since the transposition of CRD V into Czech law in effect as of 1 October 2021, the CNB has been mitigating these risks using the capital buffer for other systemically important institutions.